astrale-sharp/wasm-minimal-protocol/README.md

 - `cargo run -p test-runner --features host-wasmi,abi_unknown -- zig`
 - `cargo run -p test-runner --features host-wasmer,abi_wasi -- rust`
-- `cargo run -p test-runner --features host-wasmtime -- c`
+- `cargo run -p test-runner --features host-wasmtime -- c` you may also specify --input or -i to choose a file:
+`cargo run -p test-runner --features host-wasmi -- -i my_wasm_file.wasm`

 Your plugin may be compiled to the target wasm32-wasi if it's easier for you but true support for wasmi may not be present or easy to support, this question is pending. (host-wasmi doesn't support it yet)